 Contact information (contract number, name, position, phone, fax and email address) of the person who is available to answer inquiries about the waiver/modification request.

 ASSISTANCE:

 If you have any questions about this application, please contact:

-Julian Nadolny by email at Julian.Nadolny@cms.hhs.gov or by phone at 410-786-2274.

-Usree Bandyopadhyay by email at Usree.Bandyopadhyay@cms.hhs.gov or by phone at 410-786-6650.
+Betty Burrier at betty.burrier@cms.hhs.gov or by phone at 410-786-4649.